Nizam-e-Adl Regulation 2009: Opposition to the regulation

 Opponents characterized the regulation's enactment as capitulation to the militants' demands.
 Farooq Sattar of the MQM told the AP, "We can't accept Islamic law at gunpoint."
-Critics also maintained that the agreement would lead to "Talibanisation" of the region.
+Critics also maintained that the agreement would lead to "Talibanization" of the region.

 In an interview with USA Today, Nawaz Sharif of the Pakistan Muslim League (N) expressed concerns that militants would attempt to export their system of Sharia to other regions of Pakistan.
 "They are now threatening to get out of Swat and take other areas into their custody.
 So we've got to avoid that situation."

-International concerns
+International

 PM Gilani downplayed outside concerns of the regulation.
 "This is our country.
 We know the ground realities better...
 We know much better what kind of strategy should be evolved," he said in a television interview on April 20, 2009.
 He also stressed that the deal was contingent upon peace and stability returning to the region.